Saturday, April 11, 2015, 10am-4pm

 Spend some time in the Old West during the National Ranching Heritage Center’s 45th annual Ranch Day on Saturday, April 11.

-This year’s theme, “Pals of the Saddle,” will feature saddles and many other items that helped shape the image of the cowboy.
-Featured activities rope making, leather stamping, horseback riding, chuck wagons, stick horse rodeo, paint cattle branding and more.
-Also, enjoy viewing some of the spurs and firearms in the NRHC’s collection.
+This year’s event will feature Ranch Science stations, historic demonstrations and lots of hands on fun.
+Featured activities rope making, leather stamping, horseback riding, chuck wagons, simple machines, windpower, native grasses, paint cattle branding and more.
+Also, enjoy viewing some of the spurs and firearms brought up to the main gallery from the NRHC’s collection just for this event!

 Ranch Day is a living history, educational event begun in 1970 at the National Ranching Heritage Center.
 More than 100 Ranch Hosts and special event participants recreate authentic settings reflective of ranching from the 1780s to the present.